hanhanwu/Hanhan_Applied_DataScience/README.md

 * Impute with special values, such as "MISSING", -1, etc.
 * KNN Imputation
 * [LGBM Imputation][160]
-  * It uses LGBM to impute misseing values
+  * It uses LGBM to impute missing values
+* [Miss Forest, Mice Forest][165]
+  * Handle missing values with random forest
+  * It explains how
+  * Works for both numerical, categorical features
 * Model prediction to compare whether imputing missing values will help

 ### Deal With Outliers